phase2/grunt-drupal-tasks/CONFIG.md

 }
 ```

-**profile**: The profile to use with the drush:liteinstall task.
-Defaults
-to `standard` and may be overridden with the environment variable `GDT_INSTALL_PROFILE`.
-with `--profile` when the command is run.
-WARNING: drush:liteinstall is an internal task and is likely to be deprecated in
-a future release.

 **serve.port**: The port number to bind for the webserver.
 Only one service may
 occupy a port on a machine, so a project-specific port may be worthwhile.
 Defaults
 to `8080`.